QuantEcon/InstantiateFromURL.jl/README.md

 * `version` refers to a specific version of the TOML, corresponding to a **github tag** of the `reponame` repo.

 * `force` decides whether or not we're comfortable using whatever project-specific IJulia finds (if there is any.)
 Essentially, **the `force` parameter decides whether to use a soft or hard match.**

+* `instantiate` decides whether or not to instantiate the project upon activation.

 The logic here is: